samirelanduk/pdb2json/README.md

 However, to use them you need to have a parser like [atomium](https://atomium.samireland.com/) or [biopython](https://biopython.org/) installed, which can read these file formats.
 For the structural biologist on the go, this can be an inconvenience.

 JSON is the modern web's *lingua franca*.
 Data structures in the form of JSON can be read and understood by pretty much any language.
-So, wouldn't it be wonderful if the RCSB protein structures could be accessed as JSON objects.
+So, wouldn't it be wonderful if the RCSB protein structures could be accessed as JSON objects?

 Well they can now.